-The two women, who have been hailed as pioneers for passing the course in the first year the Army has opened it to women on a trial basis, spoke publicly about their achievement with modesty at a news conference Wednesday.
+The women have been hailed as pioneers for passing the course in the first year the Army has opened it to women on a trial basis.

 The pressure of paving the way for future generations was not lost on her, she said.

 “For me, the biggest accomplishment was that it was a goal I had for so long,” Griest said.
 “It was always just about trying to get the best training that the Army can offer us.”